rayyan35p/tp/docs/DeveloperGuide.md

 1. Add a task

-   1. Prerequisite: There must be projects present in TaskHub.
+   1. Prerequisite: There must be projects present in TaskHub and if you want to simultaneous assign an employee to the project, employees must also be assigned to the project.

    2. Test case: `addT pr/1 em/1 n/Website d/11-10-2023 2359`<br>
-      Expected: A task named "Website" is added to the first project, with deadline "11-10-2023 2359", and the employee indexed at 1 is assigned to it.
+      Expected: A task named "Website" is added to the first project, with deadline "11-10-2023 2359", and the employee indexed at 1 in the employee list is assigned to it.
 The corresponding message is also returned to the user.

-   3. Test case: `addT pr/1 em/1 n/Website d/11-10-2023 2359`<br>
+   3. Test case: `addT pr/1 n/Website d/11-10-2023 2359`<br>
       Expected: Same as previous but without the employee assigned.

    4. Test case: `addT n/Website d/11-10-2023 2359`<br>